-Quick cooking oats are the same as old fashioned oats that are ground up so they cook faster.
+I recommend using old fashioned oats for this recipe.
+Quick cooking oats are the same as old fashioned oats it’s that they are ground up so they cook faster.
 I am going to say that yes you can substitute quick cooking oats if that’s all you have but check on the cookies 2 minutes earlier than the recipe calls for.

 Old fashioned oats makes these cookie super chewy so if you use quick cook oats they may be on the less chewy and more soft side.

 While these cookies are not gluten free because they have flour in them you can check out Molly’s recipe for oat flour cookies that are!